THIS INSIDE UKRAINE STORY IS FROM Kyiv.

 Screening of the film “118 Victories,” which tells the story of the aftermath of the russian missile strike on a residential building in Dnipro on January 14, 2023.
 The attack killed 46 people, including seven children.
 Over 200 people attended the screening in Dnipro, including relatives of the victims and survivors of the attack.

-Award ceremony of UP 2024, where Memorial was recognized as the best social project of the year.
+Award ceremony at Ukraine Pravda 2024, where Memorial was recognized as the best social project of the year.

 Memory videos have been broadcast on Kyiv’s largest screen every evening for over a year and a half.
 This is memory in the public space, and the queue for broadcast currently includes over 200 stories.